ILAE Logo

 Interictal

-Generalized spike-and-wave, or fragments of generalized spike-and-wave are seen in the interictal EEG.
-These are brief (usually < 2 second) and most commonly seen in sleep.
+2.5-4Hz generalized spike-wave, or fragments of generalized spike-wave are seen in the interictal EEG.
+These are brief (usually <2 second) and most commonly seen in sleep.

-CAUTION Although focal spikes (as fragments of generalized spike-and-wave) can occur, if they consistently arise in one area right arrow consider structural brain abnormality.
+CAUTION Although focal spikes (as fragments of generalized spike-wave) can occur, if they consistently arise in one area right arrow consider structural brain abnormality.

 Activation

 EEG abnormality and absence seizures are provoked by hyperventilation.
-If hyperventilation is poorly performed, generalized spike-and-wave may not be triggered.
+If hyperventilation is poorly performed, generalized spike-wave may not be seen.

-EEG abnormality is enhanced by sleep deprivation and by sleep.
-Generalized spike-and-wave often becomes fragmented with sleep deprivation or in sleep.
-Fragmented generalized spike-and-wave can appear focal or multi-focal but usually is not consistently seen in one area.
-The morphology of the focal spike-and-wave typically appears similar to the generalized spike-and-wave.
+EEG abnormality is enhanced by sleep deprivation, in drowsiness and in sleep.
+Generalized spike-wave often becomes fragmented with sleep deprivation or in sleep.
+Fragmented generalized spike-wave can appear focal or multi-focal but usually is not consistently seen in one area.
+The morphology of the focal spike-wave typically appears similar to the generalized spike-wave.

-CAUTION Where hyperventilation is performed well for three minutes and no generalized spike-and-wave is seen, childhood absence epilepsy is unlikely.
+CAUTION Where hyperventilation is performed well for three minutes and no generalized spike-wave is seen in an untreated patient, childhood absence epilepsy is excluded.

 Ictal